neilcoles/docs/notes.md

 For partners that don't already have Oauth 2.0 capabilities it can be quite an undertaking to implement, therefore M3 offers signed URLs as a much simpler option.

-In this approach the partner site generates links to the M3 content which have a special encoded token in the URL for example: `https://partnerauth.m3medical.com/campaign?t=ewoJIlBhcnRuZXIiOiJQQVJUTkVSSUQiLAkJCQkJCQkJKiByZXF1=`.
+In this approach the partner site generates urls for M3 content which have a special encoded token within them (e.g.  `https://partnerauth.m3medical.com/campaign?t=ewoJIlBhcnRuZXIiOiJQQVJUTkVSSUQiLAkJCQkJCQkJKiByZXF1=`), then redirect the user there.

 The token part would have a digital signature generated with a secret key provided by M3, meaning as long as the secret is kept securely M3 can verify that the user has arrived via the partner site.
-It also contains a unique identifer per user so M3 can report on user interactions accurately.
+It also contains a unique identifer per user so M3 can report on user engagement accurately.

-Each link would only be valid for a short period of time, which is designed to prevent users sharing links.
-If M3 detects an expired link, the user will be redirected back to the partner site where a fresh token and link can be generated.
+Each token would only be valid for a short period of time, which is designed to prevent users sharing links.
+If M3 detects an expired token, the user will be redirected back to the partner site where a fresh token and redirect url can be generated.

 An overview of this flow can be seen in the diagram below.